 To use Butterfly, you need to download the Butterfly iQ App to your mobile device, create an account, sign in, and register your iQ while connected to the internet.
 For instructions on using your Butterfly for the first time, click here.

-The Butterfly iQ is built to last a traditional shift of 10-12 hours with intermittent scanning, or for two hours of continuous scanning; this estimate excludes cardiac scanning, which requires more power.
+The Butterfly probe is built to last a traditional shift of 10-12 hours with intermittent scanning, or for two hours of continuous scanning.

 Scanning Without Internet